sap-tutorials/Tutorials/tutorials/hcp-webide-commit-git/hcp-webide-commit-git.md

     ![Initialize local git](mg3-3-06.png)

-7. Paste in the **Git Repository URL** you copied earier and click **OK**.
+7. Paste in the **Git Repository URL** you copied earlier and click **OK**.
 This will initialize your local repository and link it to the Git repository in HCP.

     ![Initialize with remote git URL](mg3-3-07.png)